niil87/Nik_OrbSlam/README.md

 # Nik_OrbSlam

-Welcome to this repository.
-This repository was created as an effort to support Research effort at Lund University.
-There are two bash script provided along with some support files to help with speeding up ORB-SLAM3 research efforts without need to worry about missing packages
+This repository was created as an effort to simplify the Kalibr and ORB-SLAM3 processes as part of research work at Lund University.
+There are two bash script provided along with some support files to help with speeding up ORB-SLAM3 research efforts without need to worry about issues due to missing dependencies.

-The original files picked up from https://github.com/UZ-SLAMLab/ORB_SLAM3 and we thank the contributors for the original files.
-This repository contains fixes necessary for the packages to work on Ubuntu 20.04 as the original repository are either missing some files or some fixes.
+The original files picked up from ORB-SLAM3 repository [3] and Kalibr repository [4] and I thank the respective contributors for the effort in building the toolkits.
+This repository contains fixes necessary for the toolkits to work in tandem and on Ubuntu 20.04 [Last Tested on 2022-10-18] as the original repository are either missing some files or fixes for installation/runtime issues and Calibration files (YAML files) formats are not the same.

-The bash script "runMe.sh" installs all the packages in one go.
+The bash script "runMe.sh" installs all the necessary packages (both ORB-SLAM3 and Kalibr) in one go with occassion request for user password.
 Please note that this is a simple bash script and does not handle runtime error correction.
 It can only detect errors and will stop at point when an error is detected.
-By error I mean, program fails to run or installation failed, etc.
+By error I mean either the test program fails to run or installation sub-step failed.
+This script will also download a small subset of EuroC data set [5] which can be used to verify the toolkits.
+Please attempt on a newly installed ubuntu station or station which doesnt have any older packages, as the bash script cannot fix errors.

-The second bash script "kalibrProc.sh" is to help with extraction of calibration related information required for generating the yaml files.
+The second bash script "kalibrProc.sh" is to help with extraction of calibration related information required for generating the YAML files.
+These YAML files are then converted to format recognised by ORB-SLAM3 toolkit.

 ## Requirement: